icabetong/icabetong/README.md

 ## 👋 Hi there
-I'm Isaiah Collins; currently an student in **Central Luzon State University**; taking a course in **Information Technology** with a **Systems Development** specialization.
+I'm Isaiah Collins; ~~currently an student in~~ a graduate from **Central Luzon State University**; taking a course in **Information Technology** with a **Systems Development** specialization.
 I am currently based in the Philippines and I specialize in developing mobile applications as well as web applications.

 ### Languages
 <p align='center'>